kittykatattack/ga/README.md

 explosion sound, and music.
 The music sound is about 2 MB in size so on a slow network connection this sound could take a few seconds to load.
 While this is happening players would just see the blank canvas while Alien Armada loads.
-Some players might thing the game has frozen, so the game helpfully implements a loading bar to inform players that the assets are loading.
+Some players might think the game has frozen, so the game helpfully implements a loading bar to inform players that the assets are loading.
 It's a blue rectangle that expands from left to right, and displays a number that tells you the percentage loaded of game assets